In light, the dust that gathered on bathroom lime-grime

 but the smile she wears on her face as she shows

-stretch out into the deepest trenches of her embattled body
+stretching out into the unfathomable trenches of her embattled body

 she is a warrior, Uma is. and she has a best friend who loves her.